opencost/opencost-website/docs/basic-setup.md

 If providing your own Prometheus, set [this environment variable](https://github.com/kubecost/opencost/blob/c211fbc1244a9da9667c7180a9e4c7f988d7978a/kubernetes/deployment.yaml#L33) to the address of your prometheus server.

-If you used the Prometheus install command from above, the command below will install OpenCost on your cluster.
-Otherwise you'll need to edit the [PROMETHEUS_SERVER_ENDPOINT](https://github.com/kubecost/opencost/blob/develop/kubernetes/opencost.yaml#L137).
+If you used the Prometheus install command from above, the command below will install OpenCost on your cluster:

 ```sh
 kubectl apply --namespace opencost -f https://raw.githubusercontent.com/kubecost/opencost/develop/kubernetes/opencost.yaml